NytePlus/SLAM-LLM-FireRedASR/README.md

 **On-the-fly data augmentation**: support spectral augmentaton, reverberation and noise adding.

-**Deepspeed training**: multi-machine multi-GPU training using deepspeed.
+**Training on NPU**: multi-machine multi-NPU training using deepspeed.
+If GPU training is required, simply replace all `.npu` with `.cuda` in the code.